 - 6 points

-- Indicative assessments in this unit are as follows: (1) active participation; (2) oral presentation; and (3) essay.
+Indicative assessments in this unit are as follows: students will be given advanced standing for this unit after successfully completing PSYCM512, PSYCM513, and PSYCM514.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)

 - Unit rules

 - Enrolment in70230 Graduate Certificate in Autism Diagnosis

 or prior approval and satisfy the eligibility criteria

 - the three microcredentials comprising this unit (PSYCM512, PSYCM513, and PSYCM514)